 Marble Base of the Egyptian Obelisk

-Obelisk of Theodosius in the Byzantine & Ottoman Periods
+Obelisk of Theodosius in the Byzantine & Ottoman Empire

 During the Ottoman period, people respected monuments such as Walled Column, Obelisk of Theodosius and Serpent Column.
 It was believed that each of them had a talisman of its own.
 Although they suffered from various earthquakes and disasters, they managed to survive to the present day.